sandhyasrini/intervention-randomizer-api/README.md

 * If you have docker setup in your machine, you can follow the below steps to setup DB for the Application

-Go to the API Project folder cloned in your local system
+Go to the API Project folder(Beyondplay-intervention-randomizer-api) cloned in your local system

 Build docker Image for Postgres: